AADavin/Zombi/README.md

 Number of gene families already in the stem clade

-**STEM_LENGTH**

-If different from 0, a stem of length STEM_LENGTH is added to the root.
-In this stem the origination of new gene families occur with a probability proportional to its length.
-NOT WRITTEN YET!!

-**TRANSFER_CLOSE_SPECIES**

-If True (1), transfers take place preferentially between closely related species.
-When a transfer event occurs, the recipient is chosen randomly among all coexisting lineages with a probability inversely proportional to the logarithm of the evolutionary distance between the two clades.
-NOT WRITTEN YET!!

 #### Sequence evolution ####

 This is not written yet

 ### FROM NOW ON, OLD TEXT AND UNFINISHED PIECES.
 PLEASE JUST IGNORE